eddrichjanzzenang/eddrichjanzzenang.github.io/_posts/blog/2020-06-26-Simple-CRUD-python-falcon.md

 Lastly, for the API to function efficiently, we must add two middlewares:

 `RequireJSON()` and `JSONtranslator`, these middlewares are used to process our json objects.
-Since Falcon processes request and response data as a stream of bytes, there is a need to perform some serialization to ensure that the data being sent and being serialized in json format, this is handled by `JSONtranslator`.
-On the otherhand, we must also validate that the request being accepted is in json format, this is handled by `RequireJSON()`
+Since Falcon processes request and response data as a stream of bytes, there is a need to perform some serialization to ensure that the data being sent and being serialized in json format; this is handled by `JSONtranslator`.
+On the otherhand, we must also validate that the request being accepted is in json format; this is handled by `RequireJSON()`

 ```python